SekenderNaveed1/TOSCheck/README.md

 **Why make this at all?**
 Because people scroll through “I agree” like muscle memory, and companies count on that.
-And it’s not just tech — people don’t read anything.
-It’s the same energy as when someone brags, “DUDE, I got a good deal on a 2016 Audi RS4 — only $400 a month!”
-Then you find out it’s for 84 months at 12% interest.
-You didn’t get a deal.
-You got a down payment plan.
-People see a small number and stop asking questions — this project exists to make reading the details less painful before it bites you.
+People see a small number and stop asking questions, this project exists to make reading the details less painful before it bites you.

 **Can I contribute?**
 Sure.
 PRs, issues, chaos welcome.
 If you break something, at least tell me how.